HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/richtext_element/wcm_dev_elements_rich-text_add_template.md

 title: Adding a rich text element to a template
 ---

-# Adding a rich text element to a template

 You add a rich text element to an authoring template when you want a section of HTML to be used by a set of items that use the same authoring template and you want your content authors to use a rich text editor to create and edit the HTML.